 One thing that really adds to your gameday experience is knowing a bit about the stadium itself before you attend.
 Thankfully, MSG run stadium tours pretty much every day where you can get a deeper understanding of one of the world’s most iconic venues for under 30 bucks.
 Follow this link for more information.

-It might be better to go on one of these tours in a day leading up to your game rather than on gameday itself, as it seems that MSG will allow you to tour through the locker rooms if there is no game scheduled for that day.
+It might be better to go on one of these tours in a day leading up to your game rather than on gameday itself, as MSG staff take you through the team locker rooms if there is no game scheduled for that day.

 Finally… tag us in any of your photos